around-star/Neural-Machine-Translation/README.md

 # Neural Machine Translation
-Neural machine translation from English to Spanish using attention mechanism.
+Neural machine translation from English to Spanish using attention mechanism and deployed it using Flask.